arkmuntasser/arkm-2015/_posts/2017-1-1-resolutions.md

 date: 2017-1-1
 title: Resolutions For 2017
 slug: resolutions-2017
-excerpt: Personal and professional goals for this coming year.
+excerpt: Personal and professional goals for this coming year
 tags: resolutions 2017
 ---